wdporter/i-am-that-ebook/src/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 them together — meaningfully.
 By drawing words at random, the *Ramayana*, *Mahabharata* and *Bhagavata* could never be produced.
 The theory of accidental emergence is not tenable.
 The origin of the meaningful must be beyond it.
-What is that power that creates order out of chaös?
+What is that power that creates order out of chaos?
 Living is more than being, and consciousness is more than living.
 Who is the conscious living being?</p>